ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

     * Click **Connect**
     * You will be prompted for your `Secret Key` which will then be saved in the keychain

 Your buckets will now be available in Finder or Explorer.
-You may interact with {{site.data.keywords.cos_short}} like any other mounted file system.
+You may interact with {{site.data.keyword.cos_short}} like any other mounted file system.

 ## CLI

 Cyberduck also provides `duck`, a command-line interface (CLI) that runs in shell on Linux, Mac OS X, and Windows.
 Installation instructions are available on the `duck` [wiki page](https://trac.cyberduck.io/wiki/help/en/howto/cli#Installation){:new_window}.

-In order to use `duck` with {{site.data.keywords.cos_full}}, a custom profile will need to be added to the [Application Support Directory](https://trac.cyberduck.io/wiki/help/en/howto/cli#Profiles){:new_window}.
-Detailed information about `duck` connection profiles including sample and pre-configured profiles are available on the [CLI help/howto](https://trac.cyberduck.io/wiki/help/en/howto/profiles){:new_window}.
+In order to use `duck` with {{site.data.keyword.cos_full}}, a custom profile will need to be added to the [Application Support Directory](https://trac.cyberduck.io/wiki/help/en/howto/cli#Profiles){:new_window}.
+Detailed information about `duck` connection profiles including sample and pre-configured profiles are available on the [CLI help/how-to](https://trac.cyberduck.io/wiki/help/en/howto/profiles){:new_window}.

 Below is an example profile for a regional COS endpoint: